About the portrait

 • Dress the figure by adding clothing and accessories that they might wear/have worn or that tell us something about them.
 (For example, a sports person might wear a tracksuit.)

 • Add a background setting.
-(This could be a building or a landscape or another scene that relates to their life.)
+(This could be a building, landscape or another scene which relates to their life.)

 • Add objects around the figure to tell us about their life and achievements.